The Turin men

 In May, 1915 the Italians entered the war on the Allied side and British and Commonwealth troops were at the Italian Front between November 1917 and November 1918.
 From the summer of 1917 until late 1918, the Mediterranean Line of Communication for the British Salonika Force ran the length of Italy from Taranto in the south-east, to Turin in the north-west and overland to Cherbourg.
 This line transported reinforcements to and sick and wounded from Salonika and the Eastern theatres of war.
 Rest camps and medical units were established at various locations in northern Italy behind the Front in order to support the men on their journey.
 Some of these units remained until 1919.

 The men in the Turin cemeteries may have died whilst in transit along the Mediterranean Line of Communication or they may have been evacuated as casualties from the Salonika campaign or elsewhere and been taken off at Turin when they became too ill to complete the journey.
-In common with many other soldiers of the First World War not all of their service records have survived, but by undertaking some research it has been possible to tell some of their stories.
+In common with many other soldiers of the First World War not all of their service records have survived, but by undertaking some research it has been possible to tell some of their stories, which we have compiled in a Book of Remembrance.